stoduk/PingSerial/README.md

  * the device returned a value without telling you what measurement it is returning (distance or temperature).
 Nothing is stopping you requesting both types of measurements at once, so the library effectively blocks this so we always know what measurement is expected next.
 Any pending operation will be requested as soon as possible after the last operation is returned.
  * if one operation is requested too soon after the last operation completed, then the device will ignore the new request.
 The library simply ensures the device has a moment between operations to make it happy.
  * there are multiple timeout modes!
 You may get no response at all or you will get a large distance reported (various fixed values above 10m, which is outside the range of the device).

+Note: US-100 in particular can operate in either Trigger/Echo mode or Serial mode.
+Thought if you've got the device I think you'd be mad to use it in the Trigger/Echo mode for the reasons already given!

+# Examples
+Two examples are provided:
+ 1. PingSerialDistance: Only requests distance measurements, and uses the hardware serial port on a non-Leonardo device (which requires a SoftwareSerial if your sketch needs to output debugging information over a serial port)
+ 1. PingSerialDistanceTemperature: Requests both distance and temperature measurements, while using both Leonardo's hardware serial port (Serial1) for the US-100 plus the serial-over-USB Serial port for debugging information

+# References
+ * NewPing library - very good for Trigger/Echo devices: http://playground.arduino.cc/Code/NewPing
+ * US-100 on Banana Robotics (has some background details): https://www.bananarobotics.com/shop/US-100-Ultrasonic-Distance-Sensor-Module
+ * Comparison of US-100 and HC-SR04 devices (also see comments): https://arduibots.wordpress.com/2013/10/14/comparison-of-ultrasonic-sensors-us-100-and-hc-sr04/ and https://arduibots.wordpress.com/2014/10/12/us-100-ultrasonic-sensor-in-serial-mode/